CIA: history and current situation. Central Intelligence Agency (CIA) overview

 • Intelligence Directorate;

-They participate in "intelligence cycles" - processes for collecting, analyzing and communicating the conclusions obtained as a result of intelligence activities to higher government officials in the United States.
+They participate in “intelligence cycles”—the processes of collecting, analyzing, and communicating the findings of intelligence activities to senior United States government officials.

 National Secret Service

-The NSS collects intelligence through clandestine methods, using a predominantly undercover network.
-The central body of the National Secret Service coordinates, eliminates conflict situations, evaluates undercover operations of the entire Intelligence Community, for compliance with applicable laws, government orders and interagency agreements.
+The NSS collects intelligence through covert methods, using primarily a network of agents.
+The central body of the National Secret Service coordinates, eliminates conflict situations, evaluates covert intelligence operations throughout the Intelligence Community for compliance with applicable laws, government regulations, and interagency agreements.

-The service is the foremost source of classified intelligence on key international events, including terrorism, the proliferation of weapons of mass destruction, as well as matters of military and political significance.
-To acquire this crucial intelligence, CIA operatives living and working outside the United States develop and strengthen links and relationships with foreign "agents" in these states.
+The service is a leading source of classified intelligence on key international developments, including terrorism, the proliferation of weapons of mass destruction, and matters of military and political significance.
+To acquire this critical intelligence, CIA operatives living and working outside the United States establish and strengthen relationships with foreign "agents" within those countries.

-RU processes and analyzes intelligence, prepares reports, briefings and reports on key issues of interest foreign intelligence.
-Intelligence comes in a variety of ways.
-Information is used from US Army personnel serving abroad, foreign media.
-Various methods are used: undercover reporting, satellite imagery, as well as highly sensitive sensors.
+RU processes and analyzes intelligence data, prepares reports, conducts briefings and reports on key issues in which it is interested foreign intelligence.
+Intelligence information comes in a variety of ways.
+Information is used from US military personnel serving abroad and foreign media.
+Various methods are used: intelligence reporting, satellite imagery, and highly sensitive sensors.

-The Intelligence Directorate is full responsibility for timely, accurate and up-to-date analysis of intelligence data of interest to national security agencies or other consumers of intelligence information.
-Even if the CIA does not determine directions in foreign policy, analysis of intelligence about events abroad contribute to the adoption of reasoned decisions by government structures and other persons in positions of power in the defense or national security sphere.
+The Intelligence Bureau bears full responsibility for timely, accurate and relevant analysis of intelligence data of interest to national security agencies or other consumers of intelligence information.
+Even if the CIA does not determine directions in foreign policy, analysis of intelligence data about events abroad contribute to the adoption of reasoned decisions by government structures and other persons vested with power in the defense or national security sphere.
 Thus, any CIA agent can provide invaluable assistance to his country.

-The Science and Technology Directorate mines, collects, and uses information to assist in the execution of CIA missions, applying innovative, scientific, engineering, and technical solutions to key intelligence missions.
-The scientific and technical department selects for itself specialists from more than fifty different specialties: these are programmers, engineers, scientists and analysts.
+The Science and Technology Directorate obtains, collects and uses information to assist in the execution of CIA missions by applying innovative, scientific, engineering and technical solutions to key intelligence missions.
+The Scientific and Technical Directorate selects specialists from more than fifty different specialties: programmers, engineers, scientists and analysts.

-NTU, in cooperation with most other agencies that make up the Intelligence Community, applies the most effective methodology that promotes the development of creative thought processes and the coordination of performers.
+NTU, in collaboration with most other agencies within the Intelligence Community, employs the most effective methodology to promote creative thought processes and coordination among performers.

-The Office of Logistics Support provides the logistics base in the production units, which plays a significant role in the operations of the CIA.
-The Logistics Support Department provides a full range of logistics services, including procurement, communications, home maintenance, financial management, information technology, and medical care.
-Conducts a full range of logistics, as well as ensures the security of personnel, information, facilities and technologies.
+The Logistics Support Directorate provides the logistical support to production units that plays a significant role in CIA operations.
+The Logistics Support Department provides a full range of logistics services, including purchasing, communications, home maintenance, financial management, information technology, and medical care.
+Conducts a full range of logistics support, and also ensures the safety of personnel, information, facilities and technologies.

-Initially, the task or issue in the field of national security, which is of interest to the US government, is determined.
-At times, the head of the CIA may be instructed to conduct investigations into certain intelligence matters.
+Initially, a task or issue in the field of national security is determined that the American government is interested in.
+At times, the head of the CIA may be directed to conduct investigations into certain intelligence matters.
 In particular, about the alleged activities of terrorist organizations.
-Or, for example, about how the states that have weapons of mass destruction at their disposal intend to use them.
-Then there is a search for the most appropriate ways to obtain this information.
+Or, for example, about how states that have weapons of mass destruction at their disposal intend to use them.
+Then there is a search for the most suitable ways to obtain this information.

 Information collection methodology

 There are many methods for collecting information.
 It can be obtained from an open source when translating foreign media.
-Based on images from satellites of analytics of the satellite type of intelligence, reports are compiled.
+Based on images from satellites, satellite intelligence analytics reports are compiled.
 This could be the number of helicopters at a foreign military airfield.
-Operators from the radio engineering intelligence unit analyze the received data, decipher the coded messages that were exchanged by other states.
-Operatives recruit foreign citizens to gain information about their state structures.
+Operators from the radio intelligence unit analyze the data received and decipher coded messages exchanged between other states.
+Operatives recruit foreign citizens to obtain information about their government agencies.

 Following the collection of information, intelligence analysts compare data from different sources.
-Further, what happened is interpreted, motives are revealed, forecasts are made for the future, and the significance of certain incidents for the interests of the United States is established.
+Next, what happened is interpreted, motives are identified, forecasts are made for the future, and the significance of certain incidents for the interests of the United States is established.
 As a result of these analytical activities, timely and objective assessments of what happened are revealed, excluding any political prejudices.

-Political interpretation is handled by institutions such as the Ministry of Foreign Affairs, as well as the Ministry of Defense.
-These legislative structures use data from the CIA to formulate American policy towards other countries.
+Political interpretation is carried out by institutions such as the Ministry of Foreign Affairs, as well as the Ministry of Defense.
+These legislative structures use data obtained from the CIA to formulate American policy towards other countries.
 It is important to remember that the CIA is not a law enforcement agency.
 This activity is carried out by the Federal Bureau of Investigation.
-However, both the FBI and the CIA cooperate on some issues, in particular in counterintelligence and in the fight against terrorism.
-What's more, the Times Office is running covert CIA operations.
+However, both the FBI and the CIA cooperate on certain issues, particularly in counterintelligence and counterterrorism.
+Moreover, the Agency at times conducts covert CIA operations.

-Since the formation of the CIA, since 1947, the US Congress has performed oversight functions over the activities of the department.
-By the middle of 1970 supervision had already had a formal character.
-The Intelligence Oversight Act, passed in 1980, empowered the Senate Select Committee on Intelligence (SSCI) and other such committee (HPSCI) to authorize and oversee intelligence programs.
+Since the formation of the CIA, since 1947, the US Congress has performed supervisory functions over the activities of the agency.
+By mid-1970, supervision was already of a formal nature.
+The Intelligence Oversight Act, passed in 1980, gave the Select Senate Committee on Intelligence (SSCI) and HPSCI the authority to authorize and oversee intelligence programs.

 What else to read